 This course provides a basic introduction to the study of behaviour.
 Students concentrate on the evolution of behaviour by natural selection, and briefly consider behavioural genetics, development, and mechanistic aspects.
 The major topics considered include feeding, habitat choice, antipredator behaviour, parental care and reproductive tactics, mating systems, social behaviour, and human behaviour.
 Students develop a basic understanding of the evolution and adaptation of behaviour.

-- Distinguish between the three types of questions that may be asked about animal behaviour, and formulate hypotheses of each type to explain a given behaviour.
+- Identify the types of questions that may be asked about animal behaviour, and formulate hypotheses to explain a given behaviour.